intel-lab-lkp/linux/Documentation/virt/kvm/api.rst

 Running the VCPU may cause it to take a pending SError, or make an access that causes an SError to become pending.
-The event's description is only valid while the VPCU is not running.
+The event's description is only valid while the VCPU is not running.

 This API provides a way to read and write the pending 'event' state that is not visible to the guest.
 To save, restore or migrate a VCPU the struct representing